- Reviewed: 4 March 2022, 18:51 NZDT

 There is a threat of kidnapping in Haiti.
 Most kidnappings are financially motivated and victims are often targeted due to their perceived wealth.
 It is therefore advisable to avoid wearing or displaying items that appear valuable, such as jewellery and mobile devices.

 As there is no New Zealand diplomatic presence in Haiti, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.
+We offer advice to New Zealanders about contingency planning that travellers to Haiti should consider.

 New Zealanders travelling or living in Haiti should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.